turingschool/curriculum/source/projects/monsterporium/index.markdown

 ### Asynchronous Messaging

-Before you can extract the notifications from the main app, you need to underderstand how the publishing-subscribe messaging pattern (Pub/Sub) works.
-This pattern allows you to have one message sender (publisher) and many message receivers (subscribers), like in a chatroom.
+Before you can extract the notifications from the main app, you need to underderstand how the publishing-subscribe messaging pattern (PubSub) works.
+This allows you to have one message sender (publisher) and many message receivers (subscribers), like in a chatroom.

 Jump over to the [Asynchronous Messaging]({% page_url asynchronous_messaging_with_pubsub %}) tutorial.